2022 United States House of Representatives elections in California

 This was the second election using congressional districts drawn by the California Citizens Redistricting Commission (after 2012 following the 2010 census).
 The commission submitted the final maps to the California Secretary of State on December 27, 2021.
-These new districts are considered "enacted" as of December 27, 2021.
+These new districts were considered "enacted" as of December 27, 2021.
 However, there was a 90-day period that ended on March 27, 2022, for any referendum petition to be filed to prevent the maps from becoming effective.
-Even after becoming effective, these newly redrawn districts did not become official until the 2022 primary and general elections, and the new districts will not actually exist until the 2023 inaugurations.
+Even after becoming effective, these newly redrawn districts did not become official until the 2022 primary and general elections, and the new districts would not actually exist until the 2023 inaugurations.

 Of the fifty-three incumbents, six retired.
 All remaining incumbents were re-elected, and five new representatives were elected, two of which were from newly drawn districts.